eaifrrw/sc-how-to/docs/more_info.md

-# 10.0 Requesting an Interactive Node on the SGE Cluster
+# 10.0 Requesting an Interactive Node

 ## 10.1 Introduction
 This guide provides step-by-step instructions on how to request an interactive node on the Sun Grid Engine (SGE) cluster.